 1. ASUS Flagship TUF

-ASUS TUF is undoubtedly one of the most powerful ASUS laptops on the market right now.
-With an incredibly crisp 144 Hz display and an insane 32 gigs of DDR4 RAM, this beast handles everything from gaming to heavy-duty processing work like nothing.
+ASUS TUF is undoubtedly one of the most powerful ASUS notebooks currently on the market.
+With an incredibly sharp 144 Hz display and an insane 32 gigabytes of DDR4 RAM, this beast handles everything from gaming to demanding processing tasks like nothing else.

 - 144Hz Display